ayferness/reading-notes/README.md

 2. I'm not good at it just **_yet_** !
 3. It meant to be hard !
 It's a boot camp!
 Remember No pain no gain !
 4. Be patient, be persistent!
-5. Do not shy, you're not a kid, you have a kid :)
+5. Do not shy! you're not a kid, you have a kid :)